miguels-b/Library-Singular-Conway-Polynomials/README.md

 * **System Integration**: Utilizes Singular’s efficient binary representation and modular arithmetic, coupled with external Linux-based factorization tools for maximum performance.

 ## Research & Impact
-By reducing the search space by factors exceeding **$10^{13}$** for certain composite degrees (e.g., $n=60$), this library demonstrates how mathematical theory can be applied to solve "NP-hard" style bottlenecks in computational algebra[cite: 918, 919, 1045].
+By reducing the search space by factors exceeding **$10^{13}$** for certain composite degrees (e.g., $n=60$), this library demonstrates how mathematical theory can be applied to solve "NP-hard" style bottlenecks in computational algebra.

 ---

 ## 1. Results: New Mersenne Conway Polynomials ($p=2$)
-The following table presents the previously unrecorded polynomials discovered during this research, corresponding to Mersenne exponents $n$ where $2^n-1$ is prime[cite: 664, 933, 1034].
+The following table presents the previously unrecorded polynomials discovered during this research, corresponding to Mersenne exponents $n$ where $2^n-1$ is prime.

 | Degree ($n$) | Approx. Primitive Elements | Conway Polynomial $C_{2,n}(x)$ |
 | :--- | :--- | :--- |